meta-llama/llama-recipes/docs/inference.md

 ## Loading back FSDP checkpoints

-In case you have fine-tuned your model with pure FSDP and saved the checkpoints with "SHARDED_STATE_DICT" as shown [here](../src/llama_recipes/configs/fsdp.py), you can use this converter script to convert the FSDP Sharded checkpoints into HuggingFace checkpoints.
+In case you have fine-tuned your model with pure FSDP and saved the checkpoints with "SHARDED_STATE_DICT" as shown [here](../src/llama_recipes/configs/fsdp.py), you can use this converter script to convert the FSDP Sharded checkpoints into Hugging Face checkpoints.
 This enables you to use the inference script normally as mentioned above.
 **To convert the checkpoint use the following command**:

 This is helpful if you have fine-tuned you model using FSDP only as follows: